kamathhrishi/kamathhrishi1.github.io/_posts/2020-11-08-Machine Learning-zsl.md

 <br />

 <p style="text-align:justify">ZSL is a type of learning method that allows to predict classes the algorithm has not seen during training time.
 ZSL cannot be done directly on just image/label pairs , they require an intermediate that helps algorithms relate images to classes.
 Lets call these intermediates as attributes.
-These attributes could be word vectors of the class , a sentance description of the class or a vector with description of the class.
-So in ZSL we learn to go from image to attributes and then attributes to classes.
-We learn the relationship from a given set of classes for which we have the relevant image-attribute pairs.
+These attributes could be word vectors,sentance or a vector with description of the class.
+The relationship between data and attributes are learnt from the dataset by a machine learning model for which we have pairs of data and their corresponding attributes and labels.
+At test time , the model predicts attributes for a given datapoint.
+From the attributes we further find the class the attributes correspond to.
 In this blogpost I would like to focus on ZSL that uses a vector description of a given class.
 Note that its quite possible for indivodual images to have their own attributes rather than class attributes.

 <br />
 <br />